-Employees shall begin their work day thirty (30) minutes before the students' school day begins and shall continue until a minimum of thirty (30) minutes after the students' school day ends.
+Employees shall begin their work day twenty-five (25) minutes before the students' school day begins and shall continue until a minimum of twenty-five (25) minutes after the students' school day ends.
 The total length of the workday shall be a minimum of seven and one-half (7-1/2) continuous hours for all employees.
-In addition to the thirty (30) minutes before and thirty (30) minutes after, each elementary teacher shall have an additional twenty-five (25) minutes of duty-free planning time within the seven and one-half (7 1⁄2) hour workday either immediately before the start of the student day or immediately after the students are dismissed (see subsection C.2 below).